RENEE JORGENSEN

 past

 I spent the 2021-22 academic year as an American Council of Learned Societies Fellow and Joint Fellow in Residence at the Edmond J. Safra Center for Ethics and Carr Center for Human Rights Policy at Harvard University.
-Their support made it possible for me to write Rewriting Rights: Making Reasonable Mistakes in a Social Context, under contract with Oxford University Press.
+Their support made it possible for me to write Rewriting Rights: Making Reasonable Mistakes in a Social World, under contract with Oxford University Press.
 More info here!

 Before coming to Michigan, I was an assistant professor in Political Theory in the Department of Politics and University Center for Human Values, and associated faculty in the Department of Philosophy, at Princeton University.

 Before that (from Sept 2017-July 2019), I was a postdoctoral research fellow in the School of Philosophy at Australian National University.
-My work there focused on the moral significance of risk, as part of an Australian Research Council (ARC) project with Seth Lazar, Lara Buchak, Alan Hajek, Philip Pettit, Frank Jackson, and Katie Steele.

 Before that, I completed my Ph.D. in political philosophy at the University of Southern California (2017), working primarily with Jonathan Quong, Robin Jeshion, and Mark Schroeder.
+I also earned an M.A. in philosophy from Northern Illinois University.

 philosopher portraits